rautiais/ot-harjoitustyo/volleystats-app/dokumentaatio/vaatimusmaarittely.md

 - User can create a new team (_done_)
 - User can add players to a team (_done_)
 - User can start a new game (_done_)
-- User can start a new set
-- User can change players on the court if needed
-- User can add the statistics for a pass in serve-receive
+- User can add the statistics for a pass in serve-receive (_done_)
-- User can add the statistics for a serve in serve-receive
+- User can add the statistics for a serve in serve-receive (_done_)
-- User can end the game
-- User can see the overall statistics of the game
+- User can see the overall statistics of the game after the game (_done_)
-- User can delete their own account
+- User can end the game (_done_)
 - User can log out (_done_)

 ### Ideas for Further Development

 - Additionally statistics such as digs, sets, attacks, blocks can be tracked
+- User can start a new set
+- User can change players on the court if needed
 - Statistics for both teams playing can be tracked
 - Statistics can be changed during the game if needed
 - Charts are provided to visualize game statistics based on calculations
 - Visualisation of a volleyball court is provided.
 It includes all players and where they are positioned
+- User can delete their own account